PaysonAB/PaysonCheckout-Prestashop-1-6/README.md

 You should always backup your files and database before installing or updating modules

-* Uninstall and delete all previous versions of the module
 * Download the module (paysoncheckout2.zip) to your computer
 * Log into your web shop Back Office
 * Click on ”Modules and services” in the menu.